--There is potential for cooperation everywhere!
+There is potential for cooperation everywhere!
 Increased trade will inevitably lead to closer political ties as well.
 However, I see the greatest potential in Serbia’s EU integration process, as it is so comprehensive.
 The reason Nordic regional cooperation is the deepest in Europe is that we share the same values and rules.
-EU integration is really about that – aligning our values and rules, and creating common interests.
+EU integration is really about that – aligning our values and rules and creating common interests.

 As regards the strengthening of economic ties, I believe the best way is through business promotion and the continuous exploration of market opportunities.
-That is where the Embassy of Finland has been particularly active, including in the exchange of knowhow between our two regions.
+That is where the Embassy of Finland has been particularly active, including in the exchange of know-how between our two regions.
 Moreover, the Nordic embassies in Belgrade and the Nordic Business Alliance in Serbia have joined forces to share Nordic expertise in fields that are vital to a healthy business environment, such as public procurement, digitalisation and innovations, as well as efficient and transparent administration.
-One of the key elements of the Nordic business environment is the fact that these countries are the world’s least corrupt, which also reflects on business practises.
+One of the key elements of the Nordic business environment is the fact that these countries are the world’s least corrupt, which also reflects on business practices.

 Nordic countries are a great example of how to play for the same team… I believe that companies from the Western Balkans should do just like the Nordics do and use every opportunity to explore how to improve and deepen their mutual cooperation

 What would you consider the greatest success of this year’s investment forum?